linuxmint/cinnamon-spices-desklets/googleCalendar@javahelps.com/README.md

   2018-02-16	14:30	2018-02-16	15:30	Cloud Computing
   ```
   If not, your `gcalcli` has some issues.
 Without fixing them, Google Calendar Desklet cannot be used.
-  > Please note than I cannot help on `gcalcli` related issues.
-If you could not resolve it, please report at: [gcalcli GitHub Issues](https://github.com/insanum/gcalcli/issues).
+  > Please note that I cannot help on `gcalcli` related issues.
+If you could not resolve them, please report at: [gcalcli GitHub Issues](https://github.com/insanum/gcalcli/issues).

   4. Add Google Calendar desklet and enjoy!!!